Ranking Structure

 Requirements:

-1. Must have been in EGS for at least twenty six weeks.
+1. Been in EGS for at least twenty six weeks.

-2. Must have been in good standing as co division leader and/or section leader for at least a total of four weeks.
+2. Been in good standing as co division leader and/or section leader for at least a total of four weeks.

-Must have completed training for division leader given by the education department.
+3. Completed training for division leaders given by the education department.

-4. Must have the time to handle overseeing the operations of a division.
+4. Have the time to handle overseeing the operations of a division.

-Must be promoted by the director or higher
+5. Promoted by the director assigned over the division or higher

 Duties: